Average Annual Premium

 Averages account for all homes and all risks, but home insurance premiums are heavily weighted by individual rating factors, meaning your premium can vary significantly from the average.

-Insurance companies love to talk about how much you can save, and while saving money is a good thing, it’s only part of the big picture.
-Homes and belongings can be damaged or destroyed in a multitude of ways and finding the best premium is a challenge not just of finding a good price, but of finding a good value in a policy that protects your home without potentially expensive gaps in coverage.
+Homes and belongings can be damaged or destroyed in a multitude of ways and finding the best premium is a challenge not just of finding a good price, but of finding a good value in a homeowners insurance Maine policy that protects your home without potentially expensive gaps in coverage.

 - Dwelling coverage